2000 – 2010

 Colonel Mikhail Sankin told us: “These boys have never experienced compassion.
 They are bitter.
 But when the boys experience care and love, they feel wanted, it is a cause for celebration.
 These boys will remember this day for a long time to come.”
 Camp supervisor, Lieutenant- Colonel Yuri Burov, also expressed his gratitude: ”I thank everyone who has participated in this effort.
 Your aid was a gift from heaven—we were not expecting anything like it.
 The boys will weather Russia’s harsh winter well.
 I want to thank you, personally, and on behalf of the boys, for making them the focus of your love and care.
 They will remember this as the winter they received new warm clothes from people they have never met.
 Thank you.”

-In this prison camp in Kamyshino, near Volgograd, hundreds of boys raise their hands to receive Jesus as their Savior.
+In this prison camp in Kamyshino, near Volgograd, hundreds of boys raise their hands to receive Jesus as their Saviour.
 The Word of God deeply stirred the hearts of the prison wardens.

 Viewer testimony